heiko-braun/microprofile-evolution/README.md

 features shipped.
 The release notes for each shipped version are the definitive list of notable changes in each release.

-## Development major version:  Microprofile 1.0
+## Development major version:  Microprofile 1.1

-Expected release date: Late 2016
+Expected release date: End of 2016

+The primary goal is to identify issues faced when developing the reference infrastructure and focus on solving limited number of most important problems to narrow the focus and keep fast and steady progress.

+## Latest released version: Microprofile 1.0
+Release date: September 2016

-The primary goal of this release is to  ...
+The primary goal of this release is to establish a minimal common base for development of microservices with enterprise Java specifications.
+This should provide a base for further iterative development of the MicroProfile platform.

-[...]